crazyhottommy/scclusteval/README.md

 has a great effect on the number of clusters.

-The process is as follows (paraphased from Stephen Eichhorn in Xiaowei Zhuang lab) to assess which k is best to use:
+The process is as follows (paraphased from Stephen Eichhorn in Xiaowei Zhuang lab) to assess which k is best to use by subsampling the original
+data:

 1. Performing the clustering at many different K values on the full data set.